lgibelli/singularity-docs/index.rst

 If you want a writable image or folder for developing, you have two
 options:

--  build into a directory that has writable permissions using the option
+-  build into a directory that has writable permissions using the ``--sandbox`` option

--  build into an ext3 image file, that has writable permissions with the option
+-  build into an ext3 image file, that has writable permissions with the ``--writable`` option

-In both cases you will need to execute your container with the option at runtime for your changes to be persistent.
+In both cases you will need to execute your container with the ``--writable`` option at runtime for your changes to be persistent.

 Sandbox Folder